 - Provincial Nominee Programs

 Applicants with the maximum scores in the pool will receive an “Invitation to Apply (ITA)” for permanent residence.
 It is important to note that admission into the Express Entry pool does not promise an ITA for permanent residence.
-Even when an applicant has an ITA, the candidate would still be required to fulfill the eligibility qualifications under Canada’s immigration law.
+Even when an applicant has an ITA, the candidate would still be required to fulfill the eligibility criteria under Canada’s immigration law.

 Commonly Asked Questions on Express Entry